 The Parish boundaries presently extend from Churchgate in the North to the Colaba Post office at the southern end.
 The western limit is bounded by the Arabian Sea, while the eastern boundary lies near the General Post Office, Fort.

-There is a rising number of aging parishioners, and a decline in the number of younger families with a consequent decline in the number of baptisms, holy communions and confirmations.
+There is a rising number of ageing parishioners, and a decline in the number of younger families with a consequent decline in the number of baptisms, holy communions and confirmations.
 The upside is that there is a very vibrant Senior Citizens group who lend their time, talent, experience and memories to the various activities in the parish.

 This parish also caters to Catholics belonging to different linguistic backgrounds by conducting masses for them in their mother tongue.
 There is a Konkani Mass daily and two on Sundays, in addition to the English language Masses.
 The Hindi Mass is celebrated once a month for parishioners from a Hindi-speaking background.